 Things You Need To Know Before Visiting

-1. Bring snow tire chains in the winter.
+• Bring snow tire chains in the winter.
 Park authorities require every vehicle to have snow tires at a specific elevation before proceeding to the central part of the park.
-You can also, rent from Totem Store in Three Rivers along Highway 198.
+You can also rent from Totem Store in Three Rivers along Highway 198.

-2. There are no gas service stations in the park so consider filling up gas in Three Rivers.
-For emergency services call 559-565-4070.
+• The park has no gas service stations, so consider filling up gas in Three Rivers.
+For emergency services, call 559-565-4070.

-3. Have enough cash on hand.
+• Have enough cash on hand.
 The only ATM located at Lodgepole Market Center is 21 miles north of the Giant Forest Museum and Visitor Center, which is a bit out of the way.
-Major credit cards accepted, but you’ll never know when it is offline.
+Major credit cards are accepted, but you’ll never know when it is offline.

-4. Entrance fees to the park are $30.00 per vehicle or $15.00 per person for pedestrians or cyclists and good for seven days.
+• Entrance fees to the park are $30.00 per vehicle or $15.00 per person for pedestrians or cyclists and are suitable for seven days.
 The park is open 24 hours a day, but the numbers of areas in the park are inaccessible during the winter season.

-6. If you are staying for the night in Wuksachi Lodge in the winter season, be sure to arrive at the hotel while it is still daylight.
-Otherwise, it is difficult driving and finding your way amid a dark and snowy road.
+• If you are staying for the night in Wuksachi Lodge in the winter season, be sure to arrive at the hotel while it is still daylight.
+Otherwise, driving and finding your way amid a dark and snowy road is difficult.

-7. There are only two eateries in the entire park.
-It is advisable to bring as many food items as you can, and it is always fun to fix lunch on those picnic tables located on campgrounds.
+• There are only two eateries in the entire park.
+It is advisable to bring as many food items as possible, and fixing lunch on picnic tables on campgrounds is always fun.

-8. For campers, keep those foods in bear-proof food storage; it is the law!
-Bears are sometimes unstoppable from snatching foods, and the only way to stop them is by killing them.
+• For campers, keep those foods in bear-proof food storage; it is the law!
+Bears are sometimes unstoppable from snatching food; killing them is the only way to stop them.
 That is why you pay a fine when found storing food improperly.
 Delight in those wild animals that shows on you, but do not touch or feed them.
 They may carry disease.

-9. There are many sharp turns and twists on the road throughout the park so be prepared.
+• Many sharp turns and twists are on the road throughout the park, so be prepared.
 Carry disposable bags and medicine for those prone to motion sickness.

-Have you been to Sequoia NP, California?
-Any additional tips to share?
+Have you been to Three Rivers, California?
+Any cool tips to share?

 Please leave a comment below!
 I’d love to hear from you to improve my knowledge.